ORC-1/ibolang/README.md

 For sytem running multiple version of python, you are better of using a virtual enviroment with Ibolang::

 	$ conda create -n Ibolang python==3.XX

 			or using Virtualenv

 	$ virtualenv ibolang python==3.XX

-Lastly you can clone the repo using this url: navigate to the folder path and run python setup.py Copy the source files into your script folder, you should highly consider using a virtual enviroment if you are using this option and the previous options are better off
+Lastly you can clone the repo using this url https://github.com/ORC-1/ibolang.git : navigate to the folder path and run python setup.py
+Copy the source files into your script folder, you should highly consider using a virtual enviroment if you are using this option and the previous options are better off